Architecture (ARCH)

 ARCH 7330 New Materials and Methods

-The primary goal of this course is to help students formulate a robust researchproposal for their culminating design studio in digital large-scale fabrication and robotics manufacturing using new materials such as carbon fiber and other composites.
+There is today a renewed interest in materiality and materialization in architecture that is fueled by rapidly advancing fields in materials engineering combined with newly available cutting-edge digital design and fabrication environments.
+This MSD AAD required course helps students formulate a robust research proposal for their culminating design studio in large-scale robotic manufacturing using new materials.
 The course provides a forum for critical discussion of contemporary design practices that is exploratory and speculative in nature.
-In addition to collaborative thinking and debate students will develop their own research interests to formulate contemporary positions in the making of architecture through the research of materials and their fabrication methods.
+In addition to collaborative thinking and debate, student groups will develop their own research interests to formulate contemporary positions through the research of materials, fabrication methods, and their application in experimental architectural design projects.

 Fall